Our Acting Courses

 Undergraduate

-JMC's Bachelor of Creative Arts (Acting) with specialisation in Music Theatre provides an immersive way of learning the principles of acting for music theatre, film, theatre, television and new media, giving you the diverse range of skills and the confidence to launch a sustainable career in Acting and Music Theatre.
+JMC's Bachelor of Creative Arts (Acting) with major in Music Theatre provides an immersive way of learning the principles of acting for music theatre, film, theatre, television and new media, giving you the diverse range of skills and the confidence to launch a sustainable career in Acting and Music Theatre.

 Find out more